kayvanlabs/Generalized-logistic-tensor-regression/readme.md

 # p_LTR and s_LTR

-The algorithm is for building logistic tensor regression with structure information
+The algorithm is for building standard and personalized logistic tensor regression with structure information.

 ## Author: